armbian/documentation/docs/User-Guide_Networking.md

 ####  Setting a fixed IP address

+When creating an additional .yaml file be sure to remove the default file (/etc/netplan/10-dhcp-all-interfaces.yaml) as the default will overide.

 The following example configures a static IP `192.168.1.199` for the `eth0` interface.
 Please adjust as necessary.